 As it is well known, one of HMT’s major success stories was its tryst with watch manufacture.
 Owning a HMT watch at that time was indeed a matter of pride.
 The section dedicated to watches is comprehensive and includes displays pertaining to the quality control processes followed by the organization during watch manufacture.
 There are also displays pertaining to the evolution of the packing boxes, horological jigs and fixtures, watch assembly and watch maker’s tools.
 There is a section dedicated to their special watch ranges ranges like “Utsav” and “Galaxy” as well as customized watches that were made for nurses, Braille users etc.

-There are several displays pertaining to machine tools, lamps and tractors as well.
-The entire set up is extremely engaging with interesting trivia and working models which give the visitors an almost ‘real’ experience of how the organization was.
+There are several displays pertaining to machine tools, lamps, and wheel loader as well.
+The entire setup is extremely engaging, with interesting trivia and working models, which gives visitors an almost “real” experience of how the organization was.
 The whole museum uses furniture that is recycled and upcycled and is a lesson in ecofriendly practices.

 Display at the HMT Heritage Centre and Museum